 Described as a man who defies description, JD Gershbein exemplifies the verve and vision of the social media world.
 He is that unique blend of scientist and artist, combining the pragmatic with the whimsical to deliver an extraordinary and deeply moving personal brand experience.
 Having received global acclaim as a LinkedIn strategist, JD is blazing a trail as a new media personality, and making an indelible impression in the business community as a speaker, facilitator, and edutainer.

 He was one of the first to the field of LinkedIn training, a leap of faith for a traditional marketer who carved out a name for himself as a specialist while many others took an overview approach to the social platforms.
 Playing out behind the scenes was his long-time love for broadcasting and performance art, which enabled him to pioneer new and interesting modes of educating professionals and organizations on the benefits of social networking for business.

 He was born Joel Dan Gershbein in Chicago, Illinois on September 5, 1957 to parents who were both scientists and artists.
-His father, Leon, was a dedicated man of medicine who toiled on the front lines of cancer research, and a classical musician (double bass).
-He met Ruth (nee Zelman), then a clinical chemist, in the laboratory of Northwestern University, and an impressionist painter (oil on canvas).
-The couple eventually settled in the Chicago suburb of Wilmette.
+His father, Leon, was a dedicated man of medicine who toiled on the front lines of cancer research, as well as a gifted classical musician (double bass).
+While at Northwestern University, he met Ruth (nee Zelman), then a clinical chemist and impressionist painter (oil on canvas), and eventually the couple settled in the Chicago suburb of Wilmette.